 Still in Rio Vermelho, you can find Casa de Yemanjá, Buracão beach where you can visit Blue Beach Bar, Casa Castanho with its excellent coffee, Casa de Jorge Amado, Largo da Mariquita and the trendy EcoSquare.

-8) Volunteer in Salvador – Brazil_em Salvador
+8) Volunteer in Salvador – Brazil

 The best way to get to know a destination in depth is to experience the day-to-day life of the locals.
 The Worldpackers volunteer work exchange makes this possible.